m5p3nc3r/meta-ewaol-machine/README.md

 The linux-yocto recipes have only been tested on the imx8mplus platform, but it may work on others.
 The aim would be to have the linux-yocto recipes adopted by the upstream projects (either meta-imx or meta-freescale).

+### generic-arm64

+This has only been tested on the RPi4 using [SystemReady compliant UEFI firmware](https://github.com/pftf/RPi4).

+Put UEFI firmware on the sdcard and the EWAOL image on a usb drive.